vipulnaik/diet-exercise-health/events/2024/2024-07-18-excessive-morning-activity-and-abdominal-pain-in-the-afternoon.md

 than last time, and I recovered relatively quickly after the jogging portion ended.

+#### Later update added the next day

+I was fairly high in energy through the day.
+The pain was occasional and didn't get in my way much.

+I'm also stopping daily updates at this point, but may still include updates for interesting developments.

 ## Current learnings

 I was updating [best practices around abdominal